 - Describe approaches to common challenges of psychiatric prescribing for perinatal mental illness

-- Describe decisions related to appropriate dosage.
+- Describe decisions related to the appropriate dosage.

 - Describe expert recommendations related to specific case examples